-When using an absolute encoder, any alarm detected by the SERVOPACK is transmitted to the host controller as serial data from the PAO output when the Turn Sensor OFF command (SENS\OFF) is received.
+When using an absolute encoder, any alarm detected by the SERVOPACK is transmitted to the host controller as serial data from the PAO output when the Turn ON Sensor command changes from ON to OFF.

-Note: The SENS\OFF command cannot be received while the servomotor power is ON.
+Note: A change to OFF in the sensor ON command is not accepted while the servomotor power is ON.